 Certain bacteria that are responsible for chronic gum disease may also lead to Alzheimer’s Disease or other types of dementia and brain deterioration.
-Studies show that when these oral bacteria enter the blood stream and reach the brain, cognitive function declines.
+Studies show that when these oral bacteria enter the bloodstream and reach the brain, cognitive function declines.
 It was also found that patients in the study who had Alzheimer’s Disease also had these bacteria in their brains, while study participants without Alzheimer’s Disease did not have these bacteria in brain tissue.
 Unrelated studies showed that tooth loss can also affect cognitive function.
 Those with fewer of their natural teeth had decreased brain functioning than those who had more of their own teeth.
 It is well known that serious gum disease can lead to tooth loss if left untreated.

 Severe cases of gum disease, called periodontitis, have been linked to cancer of the pancreas.
-Studies in men showed that those with a history of severe gum disease were more likely to develop pancreatic cancer than those with health gums.
-This was especially true of the gum disease was severe enough to lead to tooth loss.
-However, researchers are not sure if the gum disease increased cancer risk or if pancreatic cancer increases risk of gum disease, just that the two are linked.
+Studies in men showed that those with a history of severe gum disease were more likely to develop pancreatic cancer than those with healthy gums.
+This was especially true if the gum disease was severe enough to lead to tooth loss.
+However, researchers are not sure if gum disease increased cancer risk or if pancreatic cancer increases the risk of gum disease, just that the two are linked.
 While the gum disease gingivitis was not associated with pancreatic cancer, gingivitis can lead to more severe periodontal gum disease if left untreated.

 How to Reduce Your Risks

 Good oral health care begins with you.
 Every day it is important to keep your teeth and gums clean through proper brushing and flossing.
 Regularly-scheduled exams with the dentist can help detect problems for early treatment to reduce your risk for additional complications.